adyen-examples/adyen-step-by-step-integration-workshop/README.md

 **Step 2.** [Create your Adyen API Key](https://docs.adyen.com/development-resources/api-credentials/#generate-api-key).
 Ensure you've created the API Key on the Merchant Account level (e.g., you've selected your MerchantAccount `-ECOM` and created credentials in the API Credentials page in the Customer Area).
 **And** [generate your Adyen Client Key](https://docs.adyen.com/development-resources/client-side-authentication/#get-your-client-key) on the same page as where you create your API Key.
-   - Add the correct URL to the allowed origins (e.g. `http://localhost:8080` if you're working on your localhost, otherwise use the URL of where you deploy your application, e.g. `https://*.github.dev` or `https://localhost:8080`).
+   - Add the correct URL to the allowed origins (e.g. `http://localhost:8080` if you're working on your localhost, otherwise use the URL of where you deploy your application, e.g. `https://*.github.dev`).
 This allows the Adyen.Web Dropin/Components to load on your specified page.
 The `*`-symbol indicates to accept any subdomain.
    - Pro-tip #1: Create your API Key on Merchant Account level & Make sure you **copy your key correctly**.
    - Pro-tip #2: Make 101% sure you copy your key correctly! :)
    - Pro-tip #3: **SAVE YOUR CHANGES**!!